bob-cd/bob/runner/README.md

 # Runner

-Following the [diagram](https://github.com/bob-cd/bob/issues/70#issuecomment-611661635), this is the service that is responsible for performing the **starting, stopping, pausing and streaming logs** of [Pipelines](https://bob-cd.github.io/pages/concepts/pipeline.html).

-This provides a general enough, isolated and ephemeral execution environment.
-Each pipeline must begin with a starting image and the steps are applied in order on that image to reach the final state.
+This provides a general enough, containerised and ephemeral execution environment: [Pipeline](https://bob-cd.github.io/pages/concepts/pipeline.html) lifecycle and streaming of logs.
+Each pipeline begins with an initial container image and the steps are applied in order on that image to reach the final state.
+Multiple isolated pipeline runs could be done concurrently on a single runner.

 **This is guaranteed to be [rootless](https://www.zend.com/blog/rootless-containers); ideal for usage in cloud native environments.**